evansd/whitenoise/docs/base.rst

     :default: ``return False``

+    Reference to function, or string.

-    Reference to a function which is passed the path and URL for each static file and should return whether that file is immutable, i.e. guaranteed not to change, and so can be safely cached forever.
+    If a reference to a function, this is passed the path and URL for each static file and should return whether that file is immutable, i.e. guaranteed not to change, and so can be safely cached forever.

+    If a string, this is treated as a regular expression and each file's URL is matched against it.

     Example: ::